notwaldorf/notwaldorf.github.com/_posts/2018-02-26-rl-with-otters.markdown

 but hella important: if you just care about immediate reward, a state that doesn't lead you to instant death sounds pretty good!
 However, if you keep taking these seemingly-ok-because-they-didn't-kill-us actions, you might still end up at the edge of the cliff, one step away from instant death.
-By considering reward a number of steps away, you throw away shitty trajectories like this.
+By considering reward a number of steps away, you don't get trapped in shitty trajectories like this.

 Most basic RL algorithms try to learn one of these functions:
 - the **state-value function**, which is the value of every state in the world.
 This